betososa/es6-module-boilerplate-browser/README.md

 # es6-module-boilerplate-browser
-bundled and tested es6 module development and distribution boilerplate for the web/html/browser
+This Boilerplate helps to create tested and bundled es6-transpiled front-end modules for the Browser.

 ## Features
-- es6 syntax and features, using browserify transform babelify (with sourcemaps for development)
+- bundled using browserify
-- bundling, using browserify
+- es6 with babelify transform (includes sourcemaps for development)
 - unit testing, using your browser, mocha & chai
 - in-browser coverage information powered by Blanket.JS